otilor/clearme/README.md

 Here's why:
-* Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
+* Your time should be spent on more important things.
-* You shouldn't be doing the same tasks over and over like creating a README from scratch
+* You shouldn't be wasting transport fare moving from one block to another just to get cleared.
 * You should be able to get cleared within or outside the campus.